JuliaGehrlein/7stats/README.md

 `7stats` is a tool which allows for the p value  calculation of standard and new physics scenarios in the CEvNS process.
-As an explicit example we demonstrate the p value calculation with a Monte Carlo simulation for neutrino non-standard interactions with a heavy mediator using the COHERENT CsI data.
+As an explicit example we demonstrate the p value calculation with a Monte Carlo simulation for neutrino non-standard interactions with a heavy mediator (mass above 100 MeV) using the COHERENT CsI data.

 ## Usage
 The code is written in python3, numpy and scipy are needed for the calculations.